cloudinary/cloudinary_sfcc_pwa-kit/README.md

 If you set `url.showDefault` to `true` in `/config/default.js` file, then default locale and site are set in the URL of your Retail app.
 In addition to site alias, you can also configure aliases for your locale in `sites.js` file.
 If you configured alias, URL will reflect that instead of your locale ID.

 > *Note*: URLs constructed using canonical site and locale ids are still valid URLs even when aliases are used.

+## Cloudinary main SFCC cartridges
+For more information, see the [SFCC cartridge repo](https://github.com/cloudinary/cloudinary_sfcc_site_cartridge).

 ## Documentation

 The full documentation for PWA Kit is hosted on the [Salesforce Developers](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/overview) portal.

 ### Useful Links: